-John Bailey is the former vice president of policy and executive director of digital learning now at the Foundation for Excellence in Education.
+John Bailey is a Senior Fellow at the Chan Zuckerberg Initiative and the former vice president of policy and executive director of digital learning now at the Foundation for Excellence in Education.
 He co-founded Whiteboard Advisors.
 Bailey specializes in strategic consulting, policy counsel, and philanthropic advisory service.
 His expertise includes a wide range of issues including education, health care, technology, and telecommunications.

 Prior to joining the Foundation for Excellence in Education, Bailey served in a number of positions in the Bush administration working on education, healthcare, innovation, immigration, and labor policy.
 He most recently served in the White House as part of the president’s Domestic Policy Council, where he was responsible for coordinating education and labor issues.